Datatype defining rewrite systems for naturals and integers: DDRSs for natural number and integer arithmetic in unary view

-\begin{proof} By Lemma~\ref{lem:3.1.1} it remains to be shown that both these DDRSes are ground-confluent.
-We prove this for the DDRS for $\Int_U$, which implies ground-confluence of the DDRS for $\Nat_U$.
+\begin{proof} The AProVE tool~\cite{AProVE} finds that the DDRS $\zname1$ is terminating (and therefore the DDRS $\nname1$ is terminating as well).
+It remains to be shown that both these DDRSs are ground-confluent.
+We first consider the DDRS $\zname 1$.
 Define the set $N$ as follows:

 It immediately follows that if $t\in N$, then $t$ is a normal form (no rewrite rule applies).
-Furthermore, with the semantical equation

-it follows that two distinct elements in $N$ have distinct values in $\Int$, and that the equations in Table~\ref{tab:intuview2} are semantic consequences of the axioms for commutative rings (Table~\ref{tab:CR}).
-In order to prove ground-confluence it suffices to show that for each closed term $t$ over $\Sigma_1$, either $t\in N$ or $t$ has a rewrite step, so that each normal form is in $N$.
+In order to prove ground-confluence it suffices to show that for each closed term $t$ over $\Sigma_U$, either $t\in N$ or $t$ has a rewrite step, so that each normal form is in $N$.
+As in the proof of Theorem~\ref{thm:2.2}, this is sufficient because $\zname1$ is terminating, all equations of $\zname 1$ are semantic consequences of the axioms for commutative rings, and distinct closed normal forms have distinct values in $\Int$.